-- 40 2022; Li et al., 2021; Zhang et al., 2022), Tibetan grasslands face serious degradation problems (Bardgett et al., 2021; Wang et al., 2022; Zhu et al., 2023).
-Numerous ecological restoration measures have been implemented in the past two decades to address the problem of grassland degradation on the plateau (Bardgett et al., 2021; Li et al., 2020; Zhu et al., 2023) and to improve the welfare of Tibetan pastoral communities (Fuglie et al., 2021; Hou et al., 2021).
-The establishment of cultivated pastures, which is common in western developed countries (Vroey et al., 2022), is encouraged in developing countries as one - 45 of these efforts (Wang and Zhang, 2023).
+Grasslands on the Tibetan Plateau play essential roles in carbon, water, and nutrient cycles (Chen et al., 2022; Piao et al., 2020; Wang et al., 2022a; Zhang et al., 2022b), in maintaining biodiversity (He et al., 2024), in mediating energy balances (Chang et al., 2021), and in supporting the livelihoods of millions of pastoralists (Fuglie et al., 2021; Hou et al., 2021).
+However, under the joint influence of climate change (He et al., 2020; Yao et al., 2022; Zhang et al., 2020) and human activity (Ding et al., 2022; Li et al., 2021; Zhang et al., 2022b), Tibetan grasslands face serious degradation problems (Bardgett et al., 2021; Wang et al., 2022c; Zhu et al., 2023).
+Numerous ecological restoration measures have been implemented in the past 2 decades to address the problem of grassland degradation on the plateau (Bardgett et al., 2021; Li et al., 2020; Zhu et al., 2023) and to improve the welfare of Tibetan pastoral communities (Fuglie et al., 2021; Hou et al., 2021).
+The establishment of cultivated pastures, which is common in western developed countries (Vroey et al., 2022), is encouraged in developing countries as one of these efforts (Wang and Zhang, 2023).

-Cultivated pastures are also known as tame grasslands/pastures (Fisher et al., 2018; McInnes et al., 2015), agricultural grasslands (Zalite et al., 2016), green fodder lands (Yang et al., 2021), or planted pastures (Parente et al., 2017).
+Cultivated pastures are also known as tame grasslands or pastures (Fisher et al., 2018; McInnes et al., 2015), agricultural grasslands (Zalite et al., 2016), green-fodder lands (Yang et al., 2021), or planted pastures (Parente et al., 2017).
 Cultivated pastures primarily cultivate alfalfa, silage corn, forage oat, ryegrass, or similar crops.
 The vegetation spectral signals of these cultivated pastures are similar to those of conventional croplands during peak growing seasons.
-However, cultivated pastures are generally harvested before reaching full maturity to optimize nutrient retention and maintain palatability.
-As a result, the duration of vegetation spectral signals between conventional croplands and cultivated pastures at the end of the growing season (Ashourloo et al., 2018; Yang et al., 2021).
+However, cultivated pastures are generally harvested before reaching full maturity to optimize nutrient retention and to maintain palatability.
+As a result, the duration of vegetation growth in cultivated pastures is shorter compared to croplands.
+This discrepancy may lead to noticeable differences in vegetation spectral signals between conventional croplands and cultivated pastures at the end of the growing season (Ashourloo et al., 2018; Yang et al., 2021).

 Mapping cultivated pastures on the Tibetan Plateau is important for the following reasons.
-Firstly, cultivated pastures 55 provide substantial amounts of forage for livestock, the main economic income of Tibetan pastoralists (Fuglie et al., 2021; 55 Hou et al., 2021).
-Secondly, cultivated pastures are essential for the ecological conservation and restoration efforts in this 56 ecologically fragile area by reducing grazing pressure on natural grasslands (Kumar et al., 2019; Fang et al., 2016).
-Thirdly, 57 encouraging cultivated pastures on the Tibetan Plateau has led to considerable changes in land use and land cover.
-These 58 cultivated pastures, if well planned, can have significant impacts on ecosystem services and biodiversity conservation (Chen

-60 et al., 2021; Dong et al., 2022); if not well planned, they will result in ecosystem degradation that will be difficult to restore in the extreme environments.
+Firstly, cultivated pastures provide substantial amounts of forage for livestock, the main economic income of Tibetan pastoralists (Fuglie et al., 2021; Hou et al., 2021).
+Secondly, cultivated pastures are essential for the ecological conservation and restoration efforts in this ecologically fragile area through reducing grazing pressure on natural grasslands (Kumar et al., 2019; Fang et al., 2016).
+Thirdly, encouraging cultivated pastures on the Tibetan Plateau has led to considerable changes in land use and land cover.
+These cultivated pastures, if well planned, can have significant impacts on ecosystem services and biodiversity conservation (Chen et al., 2021; Dong et al., 2022); if not well planned, they will result in ecosystem degradation that will be difficult to restore in these extreme environments.